(Also Called 'Menopause and Bladder Control - Complications')

 - Surgery to lift a sagging bladder into a better position

-Estrogen therapy is not FDA-approved for the treatment of incontinence, but local vaginal estrogen may reduce recurrent urinary tract infections and may help minor bladder symptoms in post-menopausal women.
+Estrogen therapy is not FDA-approved for the treatment of incontinence, but local vaginal estrogen may reduce recurrent urinary tract infections and is recommended by national guidelines to treat minor bladder symptoms in post-menopausal women.

-What doctor do I see about my bladder control problem?
+What provider do I see about my bladder control problem?

 Professionals who can help you with bladder control include: